-preparation leads to a positive experience
+Preparation leads to a positive experience

 Mushrooms sprout from a vast underground mycelial network, which acts as nature's highway, providing communication and connections between individuals (e.g. trees) in an ecosystem.
 When humans ingest these psilocybin mushrooms, we may awaken to the interconnectedness of everything: our emotions link with memories, our physical bodies, spiritual realms, our families, our communities, and nature.
-Furthermore, similar to mycelium's function in decomposing dead organisms and recycling them into new lifeforms, mushrooms break down various tensions, traumas, and toxicities in our own systems and transmute them into positive emotions and states of mind.
+Furthermore, like mycelium's function in decomposing dead organisms and recycling them into new lifeforms, mushrooms break down various tensions, traumas, and toxicities in our systems and transmute them into positive emotions and states of mind.

-Psilocybin connects us with our natural Inner Healing Intelligence, which knows what's the best for us.
+Psilocybin connects us with our natural Inner Healing Intelligence, which knows what's best for us.
 The medicine rewires our hearts and minds to be positive, open, and joyful.
 Having evolved and survived for more than a billion years, mushrooms can help humanity transform into a more intelligent, loving, and harmonious species.

 This guide provides guidelines that will help you prepare the body, mind, and spirit to maximize the probability of having a safe, positive, and life-affirming psilocybin experience and minimize the risk of having an unpleasant or traumatizing one.

 However, implementing these suggestions will not guarantee a pleasant and joyful experience; the quality and dosage of the medicine you choose and various cultural, environmental, and psychological factors will all influence your experience.
 As the authors of The Psychedelic Experience: A Manual Based on The Tibetan Book of the Dead write, "[T]he drug dose does not produce the transcendent experience.
 It merely acts as a chemical key - it opens the mind and frees the nervous system of its ordinary patterns and structures.
 The nature of the experience depends almost entirely on set and setting."